Dmunch04/ChatApp/README.md

 # ChatApp
-A simple chat app, built with Node.js
+A simple chat app, built with Java for backend